 “If you are the sweet daughter that brings her 85-year-old (mother) to my office for macular degeneration treatment, you need to get looked at,” Charles says, adding that there are nine genes responsible for the condition.

 It’s not uncommon for those with macular degeneration to notice blurring of their central vision early on or to have difficulty reading.
 Some may see a dark spot or distortions such as straight lines that seem wavy, says Dr. David Boyer, a clinical professor of ophthalmology at the University of Southern California’s Keck School of Medicine in Los Angeles.
-To give an idea of what it’s like to have AMD, this video made available by the National Eye Institute shows how a grocery trip may appear.

 Also, a person with AMD might experience contrast sensitivity, with difficulty distinguishing, for example, dark gray letters on a light gray background.
 “I have patients who come in who are 20/20 who tell me they can’t drive at night,” Boyer says.

 Over time, some people may have difficulty recognizing faces.
 Eventually, without intervention, those with severe AMD may lose their central vision entirely, although they may still be able to see peripherally.

 Possible Preventative Measures